-The launch feature is only available from a standstill and after selecting gear D.
+The launch feature is only available from a standstill and after:

-- 1 Press the brake pedal all the way down. - 2 Press the accelerator pedal all the way down. - 3 Release the brake pedal within two seconds. - > The car launches with maximum acceleration.
+- Selecting gear D. - Selecting the all-wheel drive, hybrid or power drive mode. - Press the brake pedal all the way down. - Press the accelerator pedal all the way down. - Release the brake pedal within two seconds. - > The car launches with maximum acceleration.